vosaul/status.im/source/build_status/status_go.md

 make statusgo-library
 ```

 This command will build a status-go library for the host platform under `build/bin/libstatus.a`.
-You can also cross compile for different platforms using the appropriate `make` commands, e.g. `make statusgo-android`, `make statusgo-linux`, etc. These will be built in a Docker container using `xgo`, which can be obtained by running `make xgo`.
+You can also cross compile for mobile platforms using [gomobile](https://github.com/golang/mobile) and the appropriate `make` commands, e.g. `make statusgo-android`, `make statusgo-ios`, etc.

 ### 6. Build a bootnode